 A great way to feel calmer as you stop smoking is to use established guided meditation and visualisation techniques.
 This can not only make you feel relaxed but may help you to make other healthy lifestyle choices.

 Why not use Meditainment, which is available on Good Thinking, to do a guided meditation?
 Or follow the steps in the Centre for Clinical Interventions Mindfulness Workbook?
 They are both very useful to help you boost your mental health.

 3. Make a quit plan

 By giving yourself time to prepare, you can move forward with your stop smoking journey with confidence.
-Get support and use a stop smoking medication, like a patch and another nicotine product, or some medications available on prescription, to greatly increase your chances of successfully stopping for good
+Get support to use stop smoking medication or nicotine replacement (NRT) products, such as a patch and another fast release nicotine product, to help beat your cravings when they occur.
+Some medications are available on prescription to greatly increase your chances of successfully stopping for good.